j3br/docker-bacula-web/README.md

 ### How to run it

-The following env variables need to be passed to the container:
+The following environment variables need to be passed to the container:

 * `DB_TYPE` Bacula database type.
 * `DB_HOST` Hostname or IP of the database server.